 What is Rosacea?

-Rosacea is characterized my persistent facial redness, associated with intermittent flushing and blushing and development of facial telangiectasia (spider veins), normally focused on the central face and cheeks.
+Rosacea is characterized by persistent facial redness, associated with intermittent flushing and blushing and development of facial telangiectasia (spider veins), normally focused on the central face and cheeks.
 Rosacea has traditionally been treated with continuous oral and topical medications with variable success.
 Modern advancements in laser and light technology have brought new therapies into the fold, including 532nm KTP Nd:YAG, 595nm Pulsed-Dye Laser, and Intense Pulsed Light treatment of rosacea.
-These laser and and light treatments for rosacea are highly effective in treating both the skin changes associated with rosacea as well as reducing symptoms and flares for an extended period after treatment.
+These laser and light treatments for rosacea are highly effective in treating both the skin changes associated with rosacea as well as reducing symptoms and flares for an extended period after treatment.

 What Triggers Rosacea?

 Rosacea has long been associated with alcohol intake (drinkers flush), caffeine, exercise, spicy foods and beverages, and hot or cold temperatures.
-While people traditionally were told to avoid these triggers in an attempt to control their rosacea, it is now understood that baseline rosacea is due to to a combination of factors, such as genetics, sun exposure, and variable environmental factors.
+While people traditionally were told to avoid these triggers in an attempt to control their rosacea, it is now understood that baseline rosacea is due to a combination of factors, such as genetics, sun exposure, and variable environmental factors.
 The triggers mentioned above may contribute to rosacea flares, but have little to do with the chronic facial redness and other skin changes induced by rosacea.

 How is Rosacea Treated?